jsmolka/egg-player/readme.md

 - move library into music library
 - use a member query
 - consider using QCache
+- split utils but keep header
+- cache all audio information
+- use QFileSystemWatcher

 ### Cosmetic
 - do not show certain info at low size